 I did press him on things.

-I made very clear how, you know, kind of not just disappointed, but um destructive I thought it was that he suddenly now is a person advocating censorship after everything that was done for him, and not just people who celebrated Charlie Kirk's uh assassination, but he specifically named Hassan Piker as somebody who should be uh censored from the internet, banned from social media platforms, even though Hassan not only didn't celebrate Charlie Kirk's assassination, but condemned those who were celebrating it.
+And not just people who celebrated Charlie Kirk's assassination, but he specifically named Hassan Piker as somebody who should be censored from the Internet, banned from social media platforms, even though Hassan not only didn't celebrate Charlie Kirk's assassination but condemned those who were celebrating it.

 I thought his views were ones that needed a lot more explaining and defending.

-Um but if someone wants to say that I could have adopted a different style or should have, I take that criticism, but I'm just kind of explaining why that's not the approach I used.
+But if someone wants to say that I could have adopted a different style or should have, I take that criticism.

-Had it been Glenn Greenwald versus Nick Fuentes on race or whatever other, you know, Trump's crackdown on immigration or things like that, and there was a mediator, I would have been as aggressive in that debate as I am in any other debate, but I just continue to find a little bit of difficulty with meshing the role of being a debater or debating somebody with at the same time inviting them onto your show where you're kind of obliged,
+Had it been Glenn Greenwald versus Nick Fuentes on race or whatever other you know, Trump's crackdown on immigration or things like that, and there was a mediator, I would have been as aggressive in that debate as I am in any other debate.

-if you ask them a question, to give them the time they need to elaborate on their views and to treat them with a degree of civility and deference, as I said, that may not be appropriate if you're actually debating them directly.
+But I just continue to find a little bit difficulty with meshing the role of being a debater or debating somebody with at the same time inviting them onto your show, where you're kind of obliged, if you ask them a question, to give them the time they need to elaborate on their views and to treat them with a degree of civility and deference.

-All right, uh, it probably doesn't satisfy everybody.
+All right uh, it probably doesn't satisfy everybody.

 Would you guys consider anything less than a championship to be a failure from this year?